 If you want to save time on a distributed team, this post is for you.

-The best way to manage external teams and resources is the Space Manager Tool.
-Space Manager Tool is available for all Assembla Portfolios.
-Space Manager provides your team the ability to:
+The best way to manage external teams and resources is the Subprojects Tool.
+The Subprojects Tool is available for all Assembla Portfolios.
+Subprojects provide your team the ability to:

 How does it work?